BiglySoftware/BiglyBT-plugin-autopilot/readme.txt

 Stop on Queued Incomplete Torrents:
 ------------------------------------
 All seeding is terminated when incomplete torrents are queued.
-This feature is designed for Azureus' "Max active torrents" setting, which when activated can actually impede any downloading if the amount of active seeds clogs every "active" slot.
+This feature is designed for BiglyBT' "Max active torrents" setting, which when activated can actually impede any downloading if the amount of active seeds clogs every "active" slot.
 When this setting is enabled, your slots are automatically freed up to make way for new content.

-Please note that this is a global setting that affects all torrents managed by Azureus.
+Please note that this is a global setting that affects all torrents managed by BiglyBT.
 Currently, there are no 'smart' measures in place to ensure that seeding is only stopped when necessary, the amount of slots stopped, and also does not take seeding priority into account.
 This option is turned off by default and exists through legacy code.
 A future release may update this behavior to be more cooperative, but for now some may still find it useful.

 Prevent stop when force-started:
 ------------------------------------